kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ignoreWindIntensity = false
 ; Instead of dropping the items, they will be placed inside the nearest nearby chests. autoDeposit = true
-; The Windmill will pull barley from nearby chests to be automatically added to it when its empty. autoFuel = true
+; The Windmill will pull barley from nearby chests to be automatically added to it when it's empty. autoFuel = true
 ; This option prevents the Windmill to pull items from warded areas if it isn't placed inside of ; it.
-; For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
+For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
 ; The range of the chest detection for the auto deposit and auto fuel features.
-; Maximum is 50
-autoRange = 5
+Maximum is 50 autoRange = 5

 [SpinningWheel]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; Maximum amount of flax in a spinning wheel. maximumFlax = 50